-The Archdiocese participates in a noncontributory defined benefit pension plan covering substantially all full-time lay employees and clergy.
+The Archdiocese participates in a defined benefit pension plan ("Pension Plan") covering substantially all full-time lay employees and clergy.
 Retirement benefits are based on years of service and the employees' compensation during those years of service.
-Plan assets are held by third party investment managers and are invested in various marketable debt, equity and money market accounts.
+Pension plan assets are held by third party investment managers and are invested in various marketable debt, equity and money market accounts.
 Minimum funding requirements are determined by an independent actuary.
+Participants may elect to make contributions in an amount equal to 3.5% to 5% of earnings in accordance with the rules established by the Archdiocese Benefits Committee.

-The plan is considered a church plan and is therefore exempt from the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended.
-Due to the nature of the plan, it is not practicable to determine the extent to which the assets of the plan cover the actuarially computed value of vested benefits for the Archdiocese, on a standalone basis.
-In addition, because the plan is considered a multi-employer plan, it is only subject to certain minimum reporting requirements.
-Pension expense allocated to the Archdiocese for the years ended December 31, 2015 and 2014 amounted to \$720,000 and \$714,600, respectively.
-As of December 31, 2015 and 2014, amounts due to the pension plan totaled \$1,442,487 and \$2,529,657, respectively, and are included within pension and other accrued retirement benefits in the accompanying statements of financial position.
+The Pension Plan is considered a church plan and is therefore exempt from the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended.
+Due to the nature of the Pension Plan, it is not practicable to determine the extent to which the assets of the plan cover the actuarially computed value of vested benefits for the Archdiocese, on a standalone basis.
+In addition, because the Pension Plan is considered a multi-employer plan, it is only subject to certain minimum reporting requirements.
+Pension expense allocated to the Archdiocese for the years ended December 31, 2016 and 2015 amounted to \$748,800 and \$720,000, respectively.
+As of December 31, 2016 and 2015, amounts due to the Pension Plan totaled \$618,824 and \$1,442,487, respectively, and are included within amounts due to Pension Plan in the accompanying statements of financial position.

 The Archdiocese also sponsors a noncontributory 403(b) defined contribution plan for all employees.
-For the years ended December 31, 2015 and 2014, there were no employer contributions to the 403(b) defined contribution plan.
+For the years ended December 31, 2016 and 2015, there were no employer contributions to the 403(b) defined contribution plan.